 A fourth generation Chester County farm with corn field maze and pick your own pumpkins.
 They also have hay rides, corn slide and farm animals.
 The address is 704 E. Reeceville Road, Coatesville, PA.
 It is located 46 miles west of Philadelphia.

 JB Tree Farm - Alexandria, PA

 Open on weekends and weekday afternoons from late September through October.
-Pumpkins from the field are 39 cents per pound with gourds priced at 49 cents a pound.
-Five acre cornfield maze takes between 45 minutes and two hours to navigate.
+Pumpkins from the field and five acre cornfield maze takes between 45 minutes and two hours to navigate.
 Maze Game offers a prize for those who find all the hole punch stations in the cornfield.
 Moonlight maze is open late on Friday and Saturday nights.
 Harvest play area offers hay pyramid, tunnels, wooden train, swings, playhouse and beanbag toss.
 Also meet their Miniature Donkeys and Nigerian Dwarf Goats.
-Unlimited access to the maze, hayrides and play area is $6-9.
+Unlimited access to the maze, hayrides and play area.
 Shoot the pumpkin slingshot for an additional fee.
 They are located at 7880 Barker Road, Alexandria, PA 16611 which is 20 miles east of Altoona.

 Kohler Farms - Prospectville, PA